Modifications, hints, tips and technical information for the

 Thankfully, the GD-77 hardware is quite reliable, remarkably so considering the very affordable price of a GD-77.
 Most problems are a result of incorrect programming of the radio.
 The two most common hardware problems, and how you can fix them are listed below:

 Soft audio squeal at low volume.
-Moderate
+Advanced

 Blank screen or white screen only.
 Moderate